Geletrol: History

 The thickener was adopted in October 1944.
 The first use of the thickener was in portable flamethrowers (M1 and M2).
 Later, the Department of Munitions produced a mechanised flame-thrower capable of being mounted on tanks.
 The flamethrower was adapted for the matilda tank.
 Flame-throwers were used by Australian troops in New Guinea, Balikpapan, Bougainville and Borneo in 1945.
 The employment of the thickener was requested in tons per week.

 Manufacturing of Geletrol was done locally by Fletcher Chemical Company of Melbourne, and Robert Corbett Pty Ltd of Sydney.
 It was produced in two sized proportions: 20-pound cans for mechanized flamethrowers and 2-pound cans for portable flamethrowers.

 Preparation

 It is designed to be produced on a full scale from a double displacement reaction between the respective soap with caustic excess and an aluminum salt at 60-80 degrees Celsius.
 Aluminum oleate containing 10-11% Al_{2}O_{3} provides the best overall gelling and handling properties.
 Due to the presence of unsaturated bonding, the product is susceptible to oxidation, requiring the intimate addition of an antioxidant, usually beta and/or alpha-naphthol.

 The preparation of the Geletrol involves variables, these related to chemistry.
 When pure reagents is used, the ideal caustic excess is 83.74%.
-When applied under the influence of the variables, the caustic excess is 85 to >100%.
+When applied under the influence of the variables, the caustic excess is 82 to 88%.
+The expression that represents the concentration of aluminum as a function of caustic excess is given by the linear function, y is the dependent variable, Al2O3%, and x is the independent variable, free OH%.